Maxim11111/mcp-ssh/README.md

 ## Environment Variables

 All configuration can be managed via `.env` file.
-See `.env.example` for all available options:
+See `env.example` for all available options:

 ```bash
 # Server Configuration